 Whew.
 That was hard.
 Better go take a coffee break.

-I should mention, though, that you can also use thick cardboard cut into 1,2, & 3-inch pieces to wrap the yarn around if you don’t have scrap wood and nails hanging around.
+If you don’t want to DIY your own (hard to believe…), though, you can also use thick cardboard cut into 1,2, & 3-inch pieces to wrap the yarn around if you don’t have scrap wood and nails hanging around.
 The reason I like the wood-nail version is because I find it easier to get the pom poms to be similar sizes (the nails are only so long…) and the cardboard ends up bending after a few uses.

 You might have made pom poms as a kid (they come and go in popularity…), and they are pretty simple: